SudiptaPaul-31/Renaissance-frontend/README.md

 # ⚽ Renaissance — Frontend
+join us on telegram to build with us https://t.me/+7CVopkI8kO85MWY0

 Renaissance is a next-generation football engagement platform that blends live football data, premium player lifestyle content, and Web3-powered interactions into a seamless user experience.
 This repository contains the **frontend application**, built with **Next.js**, designed for speed, scalability, and a modern Web3 user experience.